m1kethai/StretchGPT-Userstyle/README.md

 # **StretchGPT: Expanded ChatGPT Conversations**

-*Significantly enhances the ChatGPT UI for all screen sizes - without making any drastic changes to ChatGPT's base aesthetic.*
+**A simple, yet highly effective set of UI enhancements that significantly improve the readability and overall UX of ChatGPT conversations on all browser viewport sizes, while respecting the original ChatGPT aesthetic.**

+## **Core Feature:**

+Expands the total chat area by disabling the aggressive fixed width on the contents and replacing it with some responsive light padding that scales with your screen/browser window size.
+  - at 768px, the fixed max-width for conversation contents is disabled.
+  - at 1536px (Tailwind CSS's default "2xl" breakpoint), some modest, responsive horizontal padding is introduced, ensuring optimal and consistent readability on all larger screens.

+## Changelog:
-## [v4.0] 4 New Optional Features: Hide Avatars, Colored Message Indicators, Mobile Layout, Stacked/Centered Layout
+### [v4.0] Four new features -  Hide Avatars, Colored Message Indicators, Mobile Layout, Stacked/Centered Layouts

-> A bunch of awesome new UI enhancements are now available in the options menu!
->
-> A few of these are now active by default, but they can be toggled on/off at any time.
-I have a feeling you'll wanna keep them on though ;)
+> A few of these are now switched on by default, but they can all be toggled on/off at any time in the UserStyle's config menu.

+### **New features:**
 1) **Hide avatars**
 - Remove the avatars from the top left corner of every message, making the conversation window a lot more symmetrical and aesthetically pleasing, as well as freeing up a significant amount of horizontal space for text on smaller viewports.
 2) **Customizable color indicators on user messages**